cacton77/ros2-docker-template/README.md

 ./install.sh --no-gpu
 ```

-Re-running `install.sh` during development will rebuild the Docker image (using cache) and rebuild `shared_ws`, making it the standard way to apply source changes.
+Re-running `install.sh` during development rebuilds the Docker image (using cache) and rebuilds the workspace.

 ---